joshkunz/binfiles/readme.md

 * dupes - A script that given a set of hashes and file names, will output duplicate files.
 * dotmake - A script that generates a Makefile to link your dotfiles automatically.
+* fat32-rename - A script that temporarily renames all the files (and directories) in a directory to fat32 compatible names and saves the mapping so it can be un-done later.
+I mostly use this one for syncing music to my phone which only supports sd cards that have fat32 file naming limitations.
 * finish\_album - Add the tracks from the currently playing song's album after the currently playing song.
 * flac2mp3 - Simple script for converting a directory full of flac files into